| Poland’s

 craft.
 The Poles lowered their demands to

-one uncompleted cruisers, five large destroyers
+one uncompleted cruiser, five large destroyers

 and some small craft, but finally emerged